Catastrophic Escalator Failure in Rome Sends Crowd Speeding to Bottom, With 20 Injuries Reported

 “There has certainly been a failure of the escalator,” Rome’s firefighting chief, Giampietro Boscaino, told the Guardian.
 “But we cannot say how it happened.
 It’s a strange incident.”

 CNN wrote that Rome mayor Virginia Raggi expressed her solidarity to victims of the accident, adding that preliminary signs were that fans had been jumping and dancing on the escalator.
 Deutsche Welle, a German broadcaster, described reports from Italian media that some of those involved were drunk as “speculating,” though bottles and broken glass was found at the scene.
-(Drinking in public in Rome is legal until later in the evening than the CKSA Moscow-AS Roma’s reported start time of 9:00 p.m. local time.)
+(Drinking in public in Rome is legal until later in the evening than the CSKA Moscow-AS Roma match’s reported start time of 9:00 p.m. local time.)

 According to the AP, Rome officials said maintenance was carried out on the escalators at least once per month, and have closed the station pending an investigation.